-Afghan war enters more brutal phase as fighting moves to urban outskirts
+Afghan war enters more brutal phase as U.S. troops begin pullout

 Families in her neighborhood say they have fled flighting several times over the years, but for many, this was the first time the Taliban forced them from their homes.

 When Tajbib returned, she discovered that her neighborhood had been turned into a Taliban garrison.
-Passageways were knocked between rooms and houses, smaller holes were punched through walls looking out on the street and tunnels were dug connecting adjacent homes.
+Passageways were knocked between rooms and houses, smaller holes were punched through walls looking out on the street, and tunnels were dug connecting adjacent homes.

-“I begged them, ‘don’t do this,’ but they said, ‘you are the friend of Americans, get out of here,’ ” said Tajbib’s neighbor, describing a similar story of being forced from her home by the Taliban.
-Fearing retribution, she requested anonymity.
+“I begged them, ‘Don’t do this,’ but they said, ‘You are the friend of Americans.
+Get out of here,’ ” said Tajbib’s neighbor, in a similar account of being forced from her home by the Taliban.
+Fearing retribution, she spoke on the condition of anonymity.

 As the neighbor, a slight elderly woman, fled, her son stepped on a roadside bomb.
 The blast killed him almost immediately, she said, recounting the story in wails of mourning and anger to a group of Afghan soldiers.
 Her son was one of the family’s main breadwinners, and she pleaded for help from the troops to feed her grandchildren.